awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-branch.md

 **Boolean operation**
   + BooleanEquals
 **Important**
 When you create a runbook, the system validates each operation in the runbook\.
-If an operation is not supported, the system returns an error when you try to create the runbook\.
+If an operation isn't supported, the system returns an error when you try to create the runbook\.

 Default
 The name of a step the automation should jump to if none of the `Choices` are true\.